Control Flow

 do-while

-A do-while loop runs the body once before evaluating the condition:
+A do-while loop runs its body once before checking the condition.
+The closing while (cond); is followed by a mandatory semicolon:

 do {